-There are numerous online tools and Applications that will help you in improving your content.
+Online tools and Applications that will help you in improving your content

-- Twitter is a great platform to know about the in-trend hashtags in the travelers’ community.
 You can be a part of these virtual events and make conversations with fellow travel bloggers.
-It helps you to gain followership and promote your travel blog.
+It helps you to gain follower-ship and promote your travel blog.

 These are certainly the most important tools Travel Bloggers use, but there are a thousand more in the web.
 And there are more coming up as the number of travel bloggers is increasing.